2025-environmental-bioinformatics/Lab-Similarities/BLAST.md

     the name of the database to search against (as opposed to using -subject).
 >
 >**-evalue**
-	only hits with E values smaller than this should be reported.
+	only hits with E values^* smaller than this should be reported.
 For example: -evalue 0.001 or -evalue 1e-6 *evaluation of the evalue cut-off should be performed*
 >
 > **-num_threads** <integer>
     number of CPU cores to use.